Laancelot/LaTeX-simple-resume/README.md

 # LaTeX-simple-resume
-A simple, two-pages, resume template anyone can use for a clean result
+A simple, two-pages resume template anyone can use for a clean result

 ## How-to, quick and to the point
 The most straightforward way to use this template is to copy the main file and the images folder (and its contents), upload all of that to Overleaf, the online LaTeX editor, and edit the relevant sections, then export to PDF.
 Ta-da!